-But the question of how long it takes to get prevent this is something of a loaded question with a wide-ranging answer.
+The most pressing questions for anyone trying to conceive concern time.
+Couples count the seconds, minutes, and hours.
+They wonder, how long does it take to get pregnant?
+But the question of how long it takes to conceive is something of a loaded question with a wide-ranging answer.
 It could take anywhere between 72 hours to a year.
 Maybe longer.
 But one thing that’s certain is, much like a pot of boiling water, conception seems to be most strained under a watchful eye.

 Fortunately, the majority of couples trying to get pregnant eventually succeed.
 Conception just takes, well, time.
-But to answer thee many questions a couple has, including how long can you expect to keep trying?
-And when is it time to bring a fertility specialist on board, and perhaps bring some perspective to those trying, here is what the experts say.
+But to answer the many questions a couple has, including how long does it take to get pregnant after sex?; how long can you expect to keep trying?; and when is it time to bring a fertility specialist on board, here is what the experts say.

-So, How Long Does It Take to Get Pregnant After Sex?
+How Long Does It Take to Get Pregnant After Sex?

 By nature, humans aren’t the most fertile of creatures.
-On average, the chances of conceiving in a given ovulatory cycle hover around 20%, according to a review article published in The Lancet in 2002.
-(For perspective, the fertility rate of baboons can reach around 80% each cycle.)
-That means that 74% of couples with average fertility will become pregnant after six months, and 93% after one year.
+On average, the chances of conceiving in a given ovulatory cycle hover around 20 percent, according to a review article published in The Lancet in 2002.
+(For perspective, the fertility rate of baboons can reach around 80 percent each cycle.)
+That means that 74% of couples with average fertility will become pregnant after six months, and 93 percent after one year.

 How Long Is Too Long to Get Pregnant?

 The problem is, not all couples have time.
-If you start trying to get pregnant at 35, you can’t afford to wait, Mukherjee said.
+If you start trying to get pregnant at 35, you can’t afford to wait, Mukherjee says.
 But if you’re in your 20’s or early 30’s?
 It might just take patience.

-In a 2017 cohort study published in the American Journal of Obstetrics and Gynecology, researchers followed 2,962 couples, all trying to get pregnant.
+In a 2017 cohort study published in the American Journal of Obstetrics and Gynecology, researchers followed 2,962 couples that were all trying to get pregnant.
 After six months, 62 percent of women between 28 and 30 years old were pregnant, but only 55.9 percent of women between 34 and 36 years old were.
 The same pattern held true for male partners, but the differences between age groups were less pronounced.